Updated: August 28, 2023 - 8 min read

-Customer Collaboration Over Contract Negotiation: A key agile methodology is that the shape of the product can change throughout the lifecycle depending on new information from the customers.
+Customer Collaboration Over Contract Negotiation: A key agile methodology is that the shape of the product can change throughout the product lifecycle depending on new information from the customers.
 If you started out promising ABC, but after a few months of research discovered that users wanted XYZ, agile allows you to pivot to meet the new demands.

 Responding to Change Over Following a Plan: “Don’t laminate the roadmap!”

 In agile product development, strategic reviews and re-prioritization of features allows teams to respond quickly to change, but in a structured way.
 Agile doesn’t just allow for change, it expects it.

 What is Scrum?

 Scrum is the most popular implementation of the Agile Methodology.
 It’s a framework that breaks down complicated projects into a prioritized list which is then tackled one-by-one in a given timeframe, known as a “Sprint.”
 The team has a “ScrumMaster” that manages the team and helps them keep the end result in mind.
 After a sprint, the shippable product is reviewed.
 Then the next thing on the list is taken down and organized into the next sprint.